 One issue with cameras that have multiple AF points is that the active AF point may need to change to keep the subject sharp when you switch from shooting in landscape to shooting in portrait orientation.
 For example, if your active AF point is at the top-left in landscape orientation, where a face is likely to be, but you then turn the camera sideways, then that point is now at the bottom-left, where faces are less likely to occur.

-Some EOS cameras enable this switch in AF point or zone mode to be made automatically if the option is selected via the Custom Function menu.
+Some EOS cameras enable this switch in AF point or Zone AF frame to be made automatically if the option is selected via the AF menu or the Custom Function menu.
+It’s also possible to set different AF points or Zone AF frames for when the camera grip is vertical with the camera grip up and with the grip down.

 Registered AF point